 One of the advantages of not looking at outer planets for eight years is seeing what happens when you bring them back.
 I see no purpose for them in The Judgment of Nativities and perhaps even less in Horary.
 Mundane and Electional astrology has been practised successfully since the dawn of civilization in one form or another.

 Let’s take a look at what the outer planets signify:

 Uranus – Sudden, unexpected change, massive explosions, an unpredictable and highly disruptive force.
 The mythology of Uranus is some of the most sordid reading you are likely to read.
 He’s a monster and none the better for being castrated.
 Positive but erroneous associations were borrowed from Mars and Mercury.
 The irony that Aquarius, a Fixed Air Sign is said to be ruled by a planet that violently changes all the time is truly spectacular.

-Pluto – well, let’s just say that if Pluto is “transformational” so is nuclear war and high levels of toxic radiation.
+Pluto – well, let’s just say that if Pluto is “transformational” so is a nuclear war and high levels of toxic radiation.
 He is associated with the worst biological and chemical weapons.
 Incorrect associations were borrowed mainly from Mars

 Of course, none of these associations were actually *borrowed* They were stolen, stripping the Traditional planets of much of their meaning.
-After all has been tallied up, we can see that the cosmology, meaning and structure has been unceremoniously tossed aside, as if the tradition that served us well for millenia were nothing more than last year’s model, that can be changed on a whim with impunity – yet another symptom of a throw away society
+After all, has been tallied up, we can see that the cosmology, meaning and structure has been unceremoniously tossed aside, as if the tradition that served us well for millennia were nothing more than last year’s model, that can be changed on a whim with impunity – yet another symptom of a throw away society

-In short, the outer planets are all malefics of the first degree that describes different forms of devastation, much in the terms of social and moral decay noted by Hildotter.
+In short, the outer planets are all malefics of the first degree that describe different forms of devastation, much in the terms of social and moral decay noted by Hildotter.
 It is increasingly apparent that astrologers are trying to attach the Transpersonals without understanding the consequences.